Frequently Asked Questions

 What are the sources of revenue for a solar project?

-Solar projects can sell two attributes: power and, depending on the state, renewable energy credits (SRECS).
-The project owner will enter into long-term contracts to sell the power.
-The project owner will also typically (but not always) enter a long-term SREC contract.
-This creates two reliable and ongoing revenue streams.
+Solar projects can typically sell two attributes to generate revenue: 1) power and, 2) depending on the state, solar renewable energy credits (SRECs).
+CleanCapital buys projects that have entered into long-term contracts to sell the power.
+The project can also (but not always) enter into contracts to sell SRECs.
+This creates a reliable and ongoing stream of revenue.

 What ongoing expenses do solar projects have?